-The term ‘our embryo’ is used when a couple has already considered this as ‘our baby’ after processing in the IVF clinic and implanted it in the mother’s ovary with particular moral and social values.
+The term ‘Our embryo’ is used when a couple has already considered this as ‘our baby’ after processing in the IVF clinic and implanted it in the mother’s ovary with particular moral and social values.

-The array of definitions for embryo are only applicable for frozen embryo which is derived in the IVF clinic but not applied for the fresh embryo.
+The array of definitions for embryo are only applicable for the frozen embryo which is derived in the IVF clinic but not applied for the fresh embryo.

-But frozen embryos get the physical location and social identity when are applied for fertility treatment or for human embryonic stem cell research.
+But frozen embryos get the physical location and social identity when they are applied for fertility treatment or human embryonic stem cell research.

-But it needs to mention that adult stem cell research is ethical, as it does not dispose human life, nor violate rights and dignity of human life; so we should support this research process for medical advancement.
+But it needs to mention that adult stem cell research is ethical, as it does not dispose of human life, nor violate rights and dignity of human life; so we should support this research process for medical advancement.

 Fertility treatment present ethical dilemmas